 Individual gamblers will not be the target of law enforcement.
 There have been many crackdowns on online gambling in various jurisdictions but these crackdowns have always been against the operators never against the individual users.
 The US Department of Justice seizure of Full Tilt Poker, Pokerstars and Ultimate Bet is a standard example, the authorities went after the gambling sites not the individual users.

-This is not possible with bitcoin gambling operators so if authorities want to move against them they will have to resort to domain and server seizures and physical raids.
+This is not possible with crypto gambling operators so if authorities want to move against them they will have to resort to domain and server seizures and physical raids.

-Even these extreme measures will not stop bitcoin gambling as censorship resistant technology, such as namecoin decentralised DNS and maidsafe decentralised hosting are being developed.
+Even these extreme measures will not stop crypto gambling as censorship resistant technology, such as namecoin decentralised DNS and maidsafe decentralized hosting are being developed.
 These censorship resistance methods are evolving faster than a the government bureaucracy can respond to them.

 Companies with licenses to offer online gambling globally argue that other nations local gambling laws do not apply to them.
 They are only required to follow the laws in the jurisdiction in which they are licensed and located not wherever their users are.

-Attempts by politicians, media and local gambling operators to paint offshore sites as unlicensed law breakers are self serving and meant to protect incumbents and tax revenu.
-Just because a company is not separately licensed in every nation in the world does not make them unlicensed if they have a licence to offer their product globally from their home jurisdiction.
+Attempts by politicians, media and local gambling operators to paint offshore sites as unlicensed law breakers are self serving and meant to protect incumbents and tax revenue.
+Just because a company is not separately licensed in every nation in the world does not make them unlicensed if they have a license to offer their product globally from their home jurisdiction.

-Given most bitcoin gambling operators allow users to be anonymous they can not comply with licences that require know your customer ID verification procedures which involve collecting and storing user’s identity and personal information.
+Given most crypto gambling operators allow users to be anonymous they can not comply with licenses that require know your customer ID verification procedures which involve collecting and storing user’s identity and personal information.

 Where are the licensing jurisdictions and operators located?

-Low taxing international centers for online gambling licences include
+Low taxing international centers for online gambling licenses include

 - The Northern Territory in Australia